palamago/phoneLife/README.md

 PhoneLife
 ============================================
-Represents a time-line of cell phones that had.
+Represents a time-line of cell phones that you had.

 **WORK in progress**
 **BETA version**